scicloj/wolframite/WIP-NEW-DOCS.md

 * Q: What does `wl/wl` do, vs. `wl/eval` ?
 A: Eval is alias to wl, an evaluator instance.
 * Why do we want to support `:parse/custom-parse-symbols` (and not simply support either a sym or a set of symbols as the dispatch-val?)
 Also, why do we force the user to set the `:custom-parse` flag?
 Is always invoking a multimethod considered too expensive?
+* The flags - do we need all, how to understand them, ...?
+* How well is WL's Associative supported in parse<>convert?
+(There is some flag related to this)
+* How to install packages?
+* What are `defaults/clojure-scope-aliases` about?

 ### Performance

 * `graphics/show!` seems pretty slow - multiple seconds to minutes to render a result